 4. Overfeeding: Excess food in the fish tank can decompose and release nutrients that algae feed on.
 When fish are overfed or when leftover food is not properly removed from the tank, it can contribute to the development of persistent algae on the glass.

-See also Best coldwater aquarium fish
+See also Best air pump for fish tank

 5. Poor maintenance: Neglecting regular tank cleanings and water changes can lead to the accumulation of organic waste, uneaten food, and decaying plants, providing a fertile ground for algae growth on the glass.